12 Beaver (1968)

 4. In our replication analysis above, we made a number of measurement and design choices that differed from those made by Beaver (1968).
 What are those differences?
 Do you expect these to materially affect the tenor of the results?
 Do the choices we made seem appropriate if we were writing a research paper?

 6. What does the variable mad_ret_mkt on the data frame earn_annc_summ represent?
 Do results look different if this variable is used?
 Does this address the first concern about research design that Bamber et al. (2000) raise?
-If not, can you suggest (and apply) and alternative measure?
+If not, can you suggest (and apply) an alternative measure?

-1. As pointed out by Dechow et al. (2014), quarterly earnings announcements were not required during the sample period of Beaver (1968).↩︎
+2. As pointed out by Dechow et al. (2014), quarterly earnings announcements were not required during the sample period of Beaver (1968).↩︎

-2. We will demonstrate shortly how we actually use this table.↩︎
+3. We will demonstrate shortly how we actually use this table.↩︎

-3. As can be seen here, this function was added to dbplyr after a request related to creation of this course.↩︎
+4. In fact, copy_inline() was added to dbplyr after a request related to this book: https://github.com/tidyverse/dbplyr/issues/628.↩︎